angela-liu-6/angela-liu-6/README.md

 - 📫 How to reach me: [Email](angela.liu.6@outlook.com)
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Hobbies/Interest: Classical and popular music, arithmetic books, currently in the process of learning the chess game.
+- ⚡ Hobbies/Interest: Classical and popular music, arithmetic books, and in the process of learning the chess game.

 ------
 last updated: 2025-09-30